scds/intro-arcgis-online/preparation.md

 2. Click "Sign In" > Create an account > Create an ArcGIS Public Account (or free trial)
 3. Complete the form and verify your account

-Current students, staff, and faculty may request an organizational account by contacting libgis@mcmaster.ca.
+Current students, staff, and faculty may request an organizational account by contacting <libgis@mcmaster.ca>.